South Georgia & Antarctic Odyssey

 Day 1: Arrive in Ushuaia

-Arrive in Ushuaia, where you will be met by a representative of Aurora Expeditions and transferred to your group hotel (preferred flights only).
+Arrive in Ushuaia, where you will be met by a local representative and transferred to your downtown hotel (preferred flights only).

 Day 2: Embarkation